-It has been four years since myself & Freaktography explored this incredible abandoned time capsule mansion.
+It has been four years since I explored this Abandoned Time Capsule Mansion in the Woods.
 This amazing place was known by some in the community however there were never any photos of the inside.
 Parking a street over, I made my way through the surrounding fields & forest ensuring not to be seen.
-Freak was about 20 minutes away so I checked out the grounds as I waited for him.
 There was a a log cabin on the property that was being used as storage.
 The mansion itself was a log style home surrounded by a mature evergreen forest.
-THe property was overgrown & a large tree had fallen on to the house.
+The property was overgrown & a large tree had fallen on to the house.

 The left wing of the mansion was mostly open concept with a bedroom & large sitting area with a loft which was used as an office space.
 There was also a large laundry room & bathroom off of that.
 I am not going to lie but we both were on edge the entire explore.
 We would take turns shooting while the other watched for...well...anything as we just couldn't believe where we were!